Yet-Again-He/Yet-Again-He.github.io/README.md

 # Yet-Again-He.github.io

-This is an attempt at hosting the Adûnaic Lexicon I am developing online, for easier usage and reference for people when asking specific questions.
+This is an attempt at hosting online the Adûnaic Lexicon I am developing, for easier usage and reference when people are asking specific questions.